MechaFinch/SimpleJavaEncrypt/README.md

 To use, either run the .bat included with the .jar (to be added) or run the program in a command line by some method.
 Then enter the absolute file path, enter the file password, and choose weather to encrypt or decrypt.

+The bat and jar will be added later, I can't make them right now